Influence of Italian humanism on Chaucer: Chaucer's works

+The Canterbury Tales

 The Knight's Tale

 Chaucer's "Knight's Tale" is a condensed version of Boccaccio's Teseida.
 Chaucer changes some scenes and deepens the philosophy of the original.
 In the tale, the disguised Arcite takes the name "Philostrate," which may be an allusion to Boccaccio's Il Filostrato.

 The Clerk's Tale

 The last tale of Boccaccio's Decameron became Petrarch's "De Patientia Griseldis", which later became Chaucer's Clerk's Tale.